mcore1976/sim808gpstracker/README.md

    https://cdn.instructables.com/ORIG/FAO/80RU/IXLALERK/FAO80RUIXLALERK.pdf)
    it may also work with boards SKU405361-SIM808 (see description below for source code options)

-b) GPS (passive) antenna with IPEX connector matching BK-SIM808 board - 2 USD
+b) GPS (passive) antenna with IPEX / U.FL connector matching BK-SIM808 board - 2 USD

-c) GSM antenna with IPEX connector matching BK-SIM808 board - 1 USD
+c) GSM antenna with IPEX / U.FL connector matching BK-SIM808 board - 1 USD

 d) ATMEGA 328P (arduino uno) - 2 USD or ATMEGA328P based board : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html

 e) 3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC ( only for BK-808 board and others that require TTL 3.3V logic)

 f) 2x 1000uF / 16V capacitor ( 0.5 USD) - connect to VCC & GND of SIM808 board
-   AND to existing 100uF (parallel) on the SIM808 board
+   AND to existing 100uF (parallel) on the SIM808 board - usage of this capacitor depends on type of SIM808 board

-g) 100nF / 12V (or higher)  capacitor (0.2 USD) - connect to VCC & GND of SIM808 board
+g) 100nF / 12V (or higher)  capacitor (0.2 USD) - connect to VCC & GND of ATMEGA328P ( if not using "Arduino Pro Mini" board)

 h) universal PCB, pins & connector (2 USD) or some wires with pins if you going to use boards like "Arduino Pro Mini" instead